qlik-oss/picasso.js/docs/src/input/component-labels.md

     type: 'box',
     key: 'bars',
     layout: {
-      displayOrder: 1
+      displayOrder: 1,
     },
     /* ... */
   },
   {
     type: 'labels',
     layout: {
-      displayOrder: 2 // must be larger than the displayOrder for the 'bars' component },
+      displayOrder: 2, // must be larger than the displayOrder for the 'bars' component },
     settings: {
-      sources: [{
+      sources: [
+        {
           component: 'bars',
           selector: 'rect', // select all 'rect' shapes from the 'bars' component
           strategy: {
             type: 'bar', // the strategy type
             settings: {
-            direction: function({ data }) { // data argument is the data bound to the shape in the referenced component return data && data.end.value > data.start.value ? 'up' : 'down'
+              direction: function({ data }) {
+                // data argument is the data bound to the shape in the referenced component return data && data.end.value > data.start.value ? 'up' : 'down';
               },
               fontFamily: 'Helvetica',
               fontSize: 14,
               align: 0.5,
               justify: 1,
-            labels: [{
+              labels: [
+                {
                   label({ data }) {
                     return data ? data.end.label : '';
                   },
+                  placements: [
-              placements: [ // label placements in prio order.
+                    // label placements in prio order.
 Label will be placed in the first place it fits into { position: 'inside', fill: '#fff' },
-                { position: 'outside', fill: '#666' }
+                    { position: 'outside', fill: '#666' },
-              ]
-            }]
-          }
-        }
-      }]
-    }
-  }
-]
+                  ],
+                },
+              ],
+            },
+          },
+        },
+      ],
+    },
+  },
+];
 ```

 ### `slices`